wolfspelz/ConfigSharp/README.md

 - is evaluated by a switch/case statement in Root.cs, which
 - includes another config file with specific settings for Debug, Build, or Production, where
 - Production.cs will not be in the source repository to protected sensitive data, and
-- Setup.cs will not be in the source repository, because it will be different for each setup.
+- Setup.cs will not be in the source repository, because it will be different for each setup, and

-This is just a BCP (best current practice).
-It is not hard coded in the library.
-You can roll your own policy.
-After all it's plain C# and you write it.
+- let the build process copy the entire folder to the bin output.

 Root.cs: